AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/category-api.md

 ---

-### 3. Get Category by ID
+### 2. Get Category by ID

 Retrieve a specific category by its ID.
+Only returns Admin-created categories.

 **Endpoint:** `GET /api/category/:id`